vztu/COVER/README.md

 Now you can employ ***head-only/end-to-end transfer*** of COVER to get dataset-specific VQA prediction heads.

-We still recommend **head-only** transfer.
-As we have evaluated in the paper, this method has very similar performance with *end-to-end transfer* (usually 1%~2% difference), but will require **much less** GPU memory, as follows:

 ```shell
     python transfer_learning.py -t $YOUR_SPECIFIED_DATASET_NAME$
 ```